 About the Center for Clinical and Translational Research

 The Center for Clinical and Translational Research provides centralized support to researchers within Penn Dental Medicine who conduct human subjects research.
-Under the direction of Dr. Patricia Corby, Assistant Dean for Translational Research, this team of clinical research professionals is equipped to provide services that span the full spectrum of a study, from conceptualization to closeout, for industry, federal, and foundation sponsors.
+Under the direction of Dr. Patricia Corby, Associate Dean for Translational Research, this team of clinical research professionals is equipped to provide services that span the full spectrum of a study, from conceptualization to closeout, for industry, federal, and foundation sponsors.

 The current team comprises administrative personnel, clinical research coordinators, and dental practitioners.
 Investigators have the option of allocating our highly trained clinical research personnel directly to their project whenever available.